 Since mirrors aren’t considered good for parrots, what else can you do to keep your budgie’s 1000-mile-an-hour brain busy?
 Boredom can lead to extreme stress, screaming and other unwanted behaviors and even over-grooming/feather plucking, after all.
 I’m going to assume you want your budgie to thrive, not just survive.

 Here are a few ideas to start out with:

 - Plenty of toys.
 Rotate different small, colorful, budgie-oriented parrot toys every few weeks to keep things fun.

 - Out of cage time.
 Unless you’ve provided a very large cage, your budgie needs daily time to stretch its wings.

 - Cage-top playground.
-To give your bird a place to enjoy itself while its out of its cage and not zoom all around the house, design a little play area on the top of the cage or another high-up location.
+To give your bird a play gym to enjoy itself while it’s out of its cage and not zoom all around the house, design a little play area on the top of the cage or another high-up location.

 - Social interaction.
 If your budgie has a friend, they can entertain themselves.
 But that doesn’t mean you shouldn’t still spend time interacting with and training them!
 It enriches their lives and yours.

 - Foraging.
 Parrots naturally have to search for their food, so why would we just tip it into a bowl and leave it at that?
 Make a foraging box, buy some foraging toys or find bird-safe branches and weeds outside for your budgie(s) to shred.